BlaatSchaapCode/Gecko_SDK/app/mcu_example/EFM32_Gxxx_STK/rtx_tickless_nolcd/readme.txt

-This example project uses the Keil RTX RTOS, and gives a basic demonstration of using two tasks; one sender generating number and one receiver.
+This example project uses the Keil RTX RTOS, and gives a basic demonstration of using two tasks; one sender task generating numbers every 500ms and one receiver task.
 The RTX is configured in tick-less mode, going into EM2 when no tasks are active.
 This example is intended as a skeleton for new projects using Keil RTX for energy aware applications.
+The sleep behavior of the system can be observed using Energy Profiler in Simplicity Studio.

 Board:  Silicon Labs EFM32_Gxx_STK
 Device: EFM32G890F128